deependapp/globalresources/README.md

-# globalresources
-Requests are sent here to receive the newest version infomation and configuration files
+# Version infomation and configuration files are stored here